-School has a Designated Senior Lead Person for safeguarding and all staff receive Yearly safeguarding training and it is a standing item on Full Staff Meetings.
+School has a Designated Senior Person for safeguarding and all staff receive regular safeguarding training.

 Our school council meets regularly, with each class having one representative at the meeting to discuss a variety of issues.

-Our Personal, Social and Health Education Curriculum addresses social, emotional and health aspects including puberty, bullying, friendship etc.
+Our Personal, Social and Health Education Curriculum addresses social, emotional and mental health (SEMH) aspects including puberty, bullying, friendship and relationships.